adamluzsi/opentelemetry-go-contrib/instrumentation/github.com/lumigo-io/otelrandom/README.md

 - [ ] Async call has its own span context
   - [ ] the traceparent is the outer trace not the span created as part of the Intn method
   - [ ] span created for Intn method is linked in the async call's span

+## Architecture Decision Records

+### Flat UnitTest Testing Style

+For this instrumentation package, which is intended for open source contribution, I'll employ a flat unit testing style given its widespread familiarity.
+In the event that this package becomes exclusively maintained by Lumigo in the future, we could consider transitioning to a more maintainable, modular nested testing style.